Bilbao to Santiago de Compostela

 There are various access points for arriving in Bilbao and departing Santiago de Compostela.

-The places to stay each night range from family run pensions in the Picos to lovingly refinished and important historical buildings either Paradors or privately run luxury hotels which have been witness to Spain formations to its modern day existance.
+The places to stay each night range from family run pensions in the Picos to lovingly refinished and important historical buildings either Paradors or privately run luxury hotels which have been witness to Spain formation.
 Each night is different, each night an experience.

 "Simply the BEST